dvera/riskreport/biomarker/bmi.md

 ## Body Mass Index (BMI)

-"Weight-to-height ratio (kg/m²).
-Used to classify underweight, normal weight, overweight, or obesity.
-High BMI is linked to diabetes, heart disease, and some cancers."
+"Body Mass Index (BMI) is quick calculation using a person's height and weight to estimate if they are within a healthy weight range.
+It does not directly measure body fat but gives an idea of whether someone might be underweight, normal weight, overweight, or obese."

 <div style="display: flex; flex-direction: column; gap: 10px;">